 Tables can be extremely challenging to assistive technology users if they are not set up correctly.
 You want to be as simple as possible when creating a table.
-Tables need to include a header row, have no merged cells, and have no blank cells unless the table is being used for a student to fill the information in themselves.
+Tables need to include a header row, have a quick alt text, have no merged cells, and have no blank cells unless the table is being used for a student to fill the information in themselves.